dataisinteresting/togglecameras/README.md

 * The plugin will not toggle cameras when any are in use by a process.

 ## Installation:
-Download the plugin's .sdPlugin file from the 'releases' section of the [GitHub repository](https://github.com/dataisinteresting/togglecameras).
+Download the *.streamdeckPlugin* file from the 'releases' section of the [GitHub repository](https://github.com/dataisinteresting/togglecameras).
 Run the file to install the plugin.

 ## Usage: